fmichea/bracoujl/README.markdown

 GB z80 defines the format of each lines as `".* PC: $pc | OPCODE: $opcode + MEM:
 $mem" ` where:

-  - $pc is a 4 digit, hexadecimal number being the program number.
+  - `$pc` is a 4 digit, hexadecimal number being the program number.
-  - $opcode a 2 digit, hexadecimal number representing the current executed opcode.
+  - `$opcode` a 2 digit, hexadecimal number representing the current executed opcode.
-  - $mem a 4 digit, hexadecimal number representing the two bytes following the opcode in memory.
+  - `$mem` a 4 digit, hexadecimal number representing the two bytes following the opcode in memory.
 This is used by diassembler.
-  - ".\*" can be replaced by anything.
+  - `.*` can be replaced by anything.

 Every line not matching this pattern will be ignored.